Your Privacy is protected.

-Low HCL: Without adequate stomach acid and enzyme production it may be hard to break down, ionize, and absorb iron.
+Without adequate stomach acid and enzyme production, it may be hard to break down, ionize, and absorb iron.
 Many people are stressed out, which shifts the nervous system away from the parasympathetic branch, which is needed for HCL secretion.
-Without enough HCL bad bacteria tend to overgrow, and eventually even infections may take up residence in your gut.
+Without enough HCL, bad bacteria tend to overgrow, and eventually even infections may take up residence in your gut.
 This chronic stream of inflammation continues to compound the issues and make the problem worse over time, even causing adrenal fatigue and low thyroid symptoms.

 Getting to the root cause of the gut issues, including the removal of stress and infection, can help improve HCL production.
 Taking supplemental HCL and enzymes in the meantime can be a great help.

-Pernicious anemia: This kind of anemia is autoimmune in nature and can be driven be gluten, infections, and stress (physical, chemical, and emotional).
+This kind of anemia is autoimmune in nature and can be driven by gluten, infections, and stress (physical, chemical, and emotional).
 These types of patients need some type of autoimmune diet as well as sublingual B12 to ensure absorption, or perhaps even B12 injection.
 Most of the time, good methyl B12 along with activated L-folate in a sublingual form can be enough to maximize absorption.

 FYI: If you have anemia, removing gluten from your diet is essential for healing!